-However, remember that your needles are the preference of the airport security.
+However, remember that your needles are the preference for airport security.
 If security decides your needles come under the ‘sharp weapon’ category, they can seize them from you.

-For a quick security process, please check your airline’s baggage policies as these are subject to change.
+Please check your airline’s baggage policies, as these are subject to change for a quick security process.
 Better to read them fresh before packing for your flight.

 If your flight delays for more than 3 hours, or was cancelled, you may be eligible for compensation up to €600 based on EU 261 rule.Check For Free

 We offer "No Win - No Fee" Services, so claiming is Risk-Free!